FikaWorks/website/content/services/discovery-workshop/index.md

 [[process]]
 step = '01'
+title = 'Discovery'
+description = 'We review your current setup, confirm requirements, and agree on scope.'
+[[process]]
+step = '02'
+title = 'Design'
+description = 'We map out the target configuration based on what the assessment uncovered.'
+[[process]]
+step = '03'
+title = 'Build'
+description = 'We implement the plan and get things up and running.'
+[[process]]
+step = '04'
+title = 'Validate'
+description = 'We verify everything works and your team can run it confidently.'
+[[process]]
+step = '05'
-title = 'Discover Together'
+title = 'Handoff'
-description = 'Verify basic requirements and site readiness' [[process]] step = '02' title = 'Design with Purpose' description = 'Design basic configuration based on assessment' [[process]] step = '03' title = 'Build for Impact' description = 'Implement seamlessly — get up and running quickly' [[process]] step = '04' title = 'Empower for the Future' description = 'Verify your teams and systems are working optimally' [[process]] step = '05' title = 'Conclude' description = 'Provide "as-built" documentation and knowledge transfer'
+description = 'We deliver as-built documentation and walk your team through it.'

 [[benefits]]
 text = 'Faster clarity and alignment across teams'